-Many renters are struggling financially due to the coronavirus pandemic.
-And though a new eviction moratorium prevents you from being removed from your home, it doesn’t cover rent payments or help lighten the load financially.
+Many renters are still struggling financially due to the coronavirus pandemic.
+The eviction moratorium might have prevented you from being removed from your home, but it didn't cover rent payments or help lighten the load financially.
+Here's what you need to know if you’re still having a hard time paying your rent during the COVID-19 pandemic.

 Know Your Rights as a Renter

-The Centers for Disease Control (CDC) and the U.S. Department of Health and Human Services issued a federal eviction moratorium in early September 2020 that had been extended through March 31, 2021.
+The Centers for Disease Control and Prevention (CDC) and the U.S. Department of Health and Human Services issued a federal eviction moratorium in early September 2020.
+It was then extended through March 31, 2021.
 The American Rescue Plan, adopted on March 11, 2021, allocated another $30 billion for rent relief but did not extend the deadline.
-However, just days before imminent expiration, the CDC federal eviction moratorium was officially extended through June 30, 2021.
-In June, it was extended again through July 31, 2021.
+The CDC did that, first through June 30, 2021, then again through July 31, 2021.

 Understand Your Local Rights, Too

-You should also work to understand your rights as a tenant and read your lease thoroughly.
-Note any grace periods you may be due and what your landlord’s options for recourse are.
-Your city should also have tenant protections in place, so study up on renter’s rights in your area.
+You should also understand your rights as a tenant.
+Read your lease thoroughly.
+Note any grace periods you may be entitled to, and what options your landlord has for recourse.
+Your city should also have tenant protections in place, so you might check into renter’s rights in your area.
 Your local housing agency is a good place to start.

 Notice Rights in Cases of Eviction

-After the eviction moratorium lifts on July 31, some of those who missed rent payments must first receive 30 days' notice before they can be evicted.
+Those who missed rent payments should still first receive 30 days' notice before being evicted now that the eviction moratorium has been lifted.
 This applies to those living in multifamily properties with mortgages backed by either Fannie Mae or Freddie Mac.
-If this describes your situation, then you can not be forced out of your current home until at least 30 days after you were first told to leave the property.
+You cannot be forced out of your home until at least 30 days after you were first told to leave the property if this describes your situation.

 Talk to Your Landlord